-If you’re unsure what kind of refrigerant your air conditioning runs on, you can find its panel.
-This piece is typically located on the outside condenser.
-Or you can find it in your owner’s manual.
+If you’re unsure what kind of refrigerant your AC has, you can look at its panel.
+This piece is typically located on the exterior condenser.
+Or you can check your owner’s manual.

-If you still can’t come across it, West Chester residents should reach us at 484-401-7577 and our Experts can provide support.
+If you still can’t locate it, West Chester residents should contact us at 484-401-7577 and our Experts can assist you.

 Why are Refrigerants Hurtful to the Environment?

-Older kinds of refrigerants can hurt the ozone and cause climate change.
-Here’s a brief look at the history of residential air conditioner refrigerants:
+Older kinds of refrigerants can harm the planet and lead to climate change.
+Here’s a glance at the history of residential air conditioner refrigerants:

 - Residential air conditioners have used R22, or Freon, for many years.
-Researchers found it was harmful to the environment and ozone, so production permanently halted on January 1, 2020.
+Researchers found it was harmful to the planet and ozone, so production permanently halted on January 1, 2020.

 - R410a is the alternative for R22.
-It’s what you’ll find in all new cooling units today.
+It’s what you’ll find in all new air conditioning systems today.

 What Should I Do in the Interim?

-If your air conditioner is close to (or older than) 15 years, now’s a great time to begin preparing for this purchase.
+If your air conditioner is close to (or older than) 15 years, now’s a great time to get started preparing for this purchase.

-We get that installing a new system can be a major expense.
-That’s why we provide our exclusive Advantage Program™ in addition to financing, With our Advantage Program, you can get an up-to-date, high-efficiency system for merely one small monthly payment.
-And enjoy maintenance, repairs and parts at no additional expense.*
+We understand that installing a new system can be a considerable expense.
+That’s why we have our exclusive Advantage Program™ plus financing, With our Advantage Program, you can get an up-to-date, high-efficiency system for merely one small monthly payment.
+And enjoy maintenance, repairs and parts at no additional price.*

-Call us at 484-401-7577 to request an appointment right away.
+Reach us at 484-401-7577 to schedule an appointment right away.
 We’ll discuss your budget and needs to help you select the best comfort system for your home.